When It Comes to Post Secondary Education, Staying Local Makes Sense

 Northampton Community College

-Home to three of the last seven PA Professors of the Year.
+Home to three of the last seven PA Professors of the Year with degree, certificate and diploma programs in over 100 fields.

 Penn State University – Hazleton